MushroomObserver/mushroom-observer/MACOSX_NOTES.md

 ```sh
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```
-If you already have `homebrew` install you may want to do:
+If you already have `homebrew` installed you may want to do:
 ```sh
 brew outdated
 brew upgrade